aklump/website-install/documentation/source/README.md

 | _install.yml_ | Configuration shared across all server environments: prod, staging, dev  | yes |
 | _install.local.yml_ | Configuration overrides for a single environment; not version controlled. | no |

-### Custom Configuration

-The basic configuration in _install.yml_ consists of two lists.
-The master files and the destination paths.
-Notice the use of the token `__ROLE`, which will be substituted for the role.

-    master_dir: install/default
-    master_files:
-        - install.__ROLE.yml
-    installed_files:
-        - bin/config/install.local.yml

-## Scripts

-You may run specific bash commands before or after installation, for all or a given environment.
-Use the script configuration, see _install.yml_ for how this works.
-This example runs three commands before installing in the dev environment.
-Each line must return 0 or installation will fail.
-Each line runs in a separate subshell having `$APP_ROOT` as the working directory.

-        ...
-        scripts:
-          pre_install_dev:
-            - mkdir -p web/modules/dev
-            - rm web/modules/dev/se_dev || return 0
-            - cd web/modules/dev/ && ln -s ../../../install/default/modules/se_dev .

-Alternately, you could point to files to be run instead.
-Each file must exit with 0 or installation will fail.
-Each file runs in a separate subshell having `$APP_ROOT` as the working directory.

-        ...
-        scripts:
-          pre_install_dev:
-            - install/scripts/before.sh
-            - install/scripts/before.php

 ## Usage

 In the example above we would expect to find the following in source control: